British Theatre Playhouse: Contribution to the Community

 In January and May 2015, the BTP raised SGD 52,000 for the Breast Cancer Foundation through the charity galas that it organised on the occasion of the shows of Leo Sayer in Concert – 40 Years At The Top and No Sex Please – We're British.

 In April 2016, $52,000 was raised by BTP for the Singapore Red Cross and the International Committee of the Red Cross to help those in need and save lives through a charity gala of The Vortex play starring British Hollywood actress Jane Seymour, OBE at Raffles Hotel.

 In November 2016, BTP supported the two favourite charities, The Mission of The Seafarers and Riding For The Disabled, of Princess Anne by arranging Paul Roberts, ex-frontman of The Stranglers, to sing in her presence at a fundraising event on board the Royal Albatross and separately, by organising an exclusive gala dinner at CE LA VI with a performance of Let's Dance - Paul Roberts sings David Bowie, in association with Worldwide Entertainment.

 In June 2017, BTP teamed up with Food From The Heart in Singapore to raise $31,200 for the charity through a charity gala dinner with a Stars of the West End performance featuring four performers who played leading roles in some of the most successful musicals in the history of London's West End.

 In June 2018, the company raised S60,000 in aid of The Business Times Budding Artists Fund by organising a charity gala dinner with a performance of The Definitive Rat Pack in Singapore in association with Worldwide Entertainment.

-In October 2022, BTP raised close to $50,000 through the British Theatre Playhouse's "Art for Charity" gala dinner and show, Big Girls Don't Cry, to support the #Engage Initiative, a cause of TRCL (The Rice Company Ltd) in Singapore.
-This is the second time that BTP has supported TRCL.
-The glamorous gala event was attended by Eric Chua, Senior Parliamentary Secretary for Culture, Community & Youth, the British High Commissioner, H.E.
-Kara Owen, the President of the British Chamber of Commerce, Damian Adams and by those many in Singapore that enjoy a wonderful evening of live entertainment.
+In October 2022, British Theatre Playhouse raised nearly $50,000 at its Big Girls Don’t Cry gala dinner and performance in support of the #Engage Initiative, a programme of The Rice Company Ltd in Singapore.
+It was the second time BTP had supported TRCL.
+Attendees included Eric Chua, Senior Parliamentary Secretary for Culture, Community and Youth; British High Commissioner Kara Owen; and Damian Adams, President of the British Chamber of Commerce.

 In February 2024, the company raised a total of $31,512 through the BTP "Art for Charity" gala reception and show featuring Big Girls Don't Cry.
 The funds raised were dedicated to supporting the UNHCR and SOS.
 The event was graced by the presence of the British High Commissioner to Singapore, HE Kara Owens, and attracted notable sponsors such as Diageo and Infinity Jewels.

 In February 2025, the company raised a total of $28,000 through the BTP "Art for Charity" gala reception and show in Singapore, featuring Beatlemania - A Musical Journey performed by The Cavern Beatles.
 The funds raised were donated to the Business Times Budding Artists Fund and the Singapore Cancer Society.
 The event was graced by the British High Commissioner to Singapore, HE Nikesh Metha, and his wife, Anna.